What are the types of cognitive behavioral therapy?

 Biofeedback may be used along with relaxation training.
-The process of sleep is more complex than it may seem.
-It involves such things as your brain, your breathing, your heart and your muscles.
-Biofeedback teaches you how to raise or lower various signs of how your body is working.
-You are given the details of certain indicators in your body.
-Biofeedback can provide details on such things as the following:
+The process of sleep is more complex than it seems.
+It involves your brain, your breathing, your heart and your muscles.
+Biofeedback teaches you how to control certain functions of the body by receiving feedback from the body itself.
+Biofeedback can provide details on:

 - Muscle tension

 - Blood pressure

 - Heart rate